 - Greenworks Trimmer and Edger: Best Multi-Use Edger

 This Worx edger has everything you need to keep the edges around your lawn looking crisp and clean.
 The 12amp motor combined with the double-ended blade means that this edger cuts through grass and weeds without any resistance.

 The WG896 is fully adjustable to fit any user and edging project.
 The height of the handle, as well as the handle itself, are both adjustable to fit your needs.
 This means that you will be able to work comfortably and efficiently with this edger.
 The blade has three height adjustments, 1”, 1.25”, and 1.5”, to fit your preferences.

 With simple assembly and multiple easy to use features, this is a great edger for landscaping beginners as well as professionals.
 The easy-grip dual-handles and simple start-up make this model easy to operate.
 It weighs only 14lb and rides on three sturdy, easy to maneuver wheels.
 The line indicator helps to keep your sidewalk and garden edges clean and straight for that professional look.
 Finally, the blade has a wear line so that you know when to change it out.
-It cannot get much easier than that.Check Price on Amazon
+It cannot get much easier than that.Learn More and Buy Now at Amazon

 Greenworks can always be relied on to make dependable and straightforward electric lawn tools and this edger is no exception.
 With a solid 12amp motor and double-edged ultra-durable blade, this edger will power through your toughest edging jobs.

 This model has some great safety features as well, such as an integrated cord lock, a trigger lock, and a solid blade guard.
 It also has an adjustable handle so that you can set the length to fit your height.